 So that we can carry out our duty of care, we may share your personal data internally with management and first aiders, or externally, with, for example, paramedics.
 Our legal basis for processing your information for this purpose is protecting your vital interests.
 We use third party suppliers to carry out business functions which we outsource for example, IT support, financial advisor, HR consultant, pension provider and payroll provider.
 We only share data necessary for the third party to perform their function and obtain a copy of their own privacy notice or a confidentiality agreement for assurance that they process your data in line with the UK’s data protection regulation.

 We store your information for the duration of your employment plus 6 years after our contract is terminated.

 We take your contact details so that we can enter into a mutual agreement and make payment for your services, reporting to HMRC as required.
 Our legal basis for processing your information is contractual and also to comply with our legal obligations.

-We may use your contact information to invite you to attend one of our specialist seminars or events if we think you have an interest in the subject matter.
-Our legal basis for processing your information to invite you to seminars and events is for the purpose of legitimate interests.
+We may use your contact information to invite you to attend one of our specialist seminars or events if we think there is a legitimate interest in the subject matter.

 If our contract terminates then we will keep your personal details on record until we destroy the data after a 6 year period from termination of contract.